Ahead of runoffs, civic groups in Georgia mount ambitious campaign to mobilize Black voters

 On Wednesday afternoon, Kay Street sat on the roof of her red Audi, legs dangling through the sunroof, mouthing lyrics as one of her favorite artists, Mulatto, performed at a free drive-in concert in the shadow of Atlanta’s football stadium.

-But between the rapper’s songs was a message aimed at Street and the more than 100 young Black people who bopped and swayed to the music: Vote.
+Between the rapper’s songs was a message aimed at Street and the more than 100 young Black people who bopped and swayed to the music: Vote.

-The concert featuring a half dozen Atlanta artists was organized by the Black Male Voter Project.
+The concert, featuring a half-dozen Atlanta artists, was organized by the Black Male Voter Project.
 After the music ended, some attendees marched to the nearby stadium to cast ballots on the final day of early voting.

 “I’m not somebody that wouldn’t vote, but really, I’m here for the music,” said Street, 20, who said she had cast an early ballot in the pair of Georgia runoffs before coming to the concert.
 “Most of the stuff I pay attention to, I see on social media.
 The rest just washes past me.”

-Other groups have seen donations stream in and volunteers sign up for canvassing and phone banking shifts to help with the monumental persuasion effort.
+Other groups have seen donations stream in and volunteers sign up for canvassing and phone-banking shifts to help with the monumental persuasion effort.

 That has meant a concerted — and often repeated — effort to inform and activate voters preoccupied with the coronavirus pandemic, an uneven economic recovery and even the bustle of the holidays.
 Even though millions have already cast ballots, organizers are going after people with little political inclination.

-Their focus is on mobilizing Black voters in the Atlanta metro area, as well as pockets around the state with sizable Black populations, including Augusta, Savannah, Macon, Albany and Columbus.
+Their focus is on mobilizing Black voters in the Atlanta metro area, as well as pockets throughout the state with sizable Black populations, including Augusta, Savannah, Macon, Albany and Columbus.

-“Where regular campaigns talk to voters two to five times a cycle, we try to talk to (Black men) at least 12 or 13 times,” said W. Mondale Robinson, the founder of the Black Male Voter Project.
+“Where regular campaigns talk to voters two to five times a cycle, we try to talk to [Black men] at least 12 or 13 times,” said W. Mondale Robinson, founder of the Black Male Voter Project.
 “When I talk to them, I’m not having a traditional political conversation.
 I’m having a conversation about giving them a tool to address some of the things plaguing them, and that tool is their vote.
 It’s not like I’m forcing politics on them in a political space.
 I’m talking to them in their space about politics, so it’s more comfortable, it’s more authentic to their life.”

-Repeated contacts come at a cost — an investment of money and time that cash-strapped groups have to usually carefully ration.
-But some groups have found that, at least in the runoff, there is enough cash for deeper engagement with voters.
+Repeated contacts come at a cost — an investment of money and time that cash-strapped groups usually have to carefully ration.
+But some groups have found that, at least in these runoffs, there is enough cash for deeper engagement with voters.

-Abrams said that historically, Republicans have outspent Democrats in Georgia, but “investment has dramatically shifted in this race.
+Abrams said that while historically, Republicans have outspent Democrats in Georgia, “investment has dramatically shifted in this race.
 We have seen support going to our candidates at unprecedented amounts.”

-Helen Butler, the executive director of the nonpartisan Georgia Coalition for the People’s Agenda, which also has offices around the state, said her group has been getting “a tremendous amount of resources, both financial and people wanting to give their time.”
+Helen Butler, the executive director of the nonpartisan Georgia Coalition for the People’s Agenda, which also has offices throughout the state, said her group has been getting “a tremendous amount of resources, both financial and people wanting to give their time.”

 Biden and President Trump will appear within hours of each other Monday, the eve of the election.
-Vice President Pence has stumped for Loeffler and Perdue half a dozen times during the runoff, and Harris will make her second Georgia runoff appearance in Savannah on Sunday.
+Vice President Pence has stumped for Loeffler and Perdue half a dozen times during the runoff campaigns, and Harris will make her second Georgia runoff appearance in Savannah on Sunday.
 With the spending by candidates, interest groups and super PACs, a total of a half-billion dollars is anticipated to flow into the state.

-Even conventional efforts to activate Black and other minority voters have seen an increase.
+Conventional efforts to activate Black and other minority voters have also increased.

-Bethelehem Kebede, who was laid off from her job as a waitress at a Washington, D.C. restaurant, has been camped out in Georgia since Nov.
-28 as part of a canvassing operation by the labor union UNITE HERE.
+Bethelehem Kebede, who was laid off from her job as a waitress at a D.C. restaurant, has been camped out in Georgia since Nov.
+28 as part of a paid canvassing operation by the labor union Unite Here.
 The union is focused on Georgia’s growing population of African immigrants, about 40,000 of whom are registered voters.
-Kebede, a naturalized citizen who is originally from Ethiopia, goes door to door every day from about 10 a.m. to 6 p.m. appealing to other African immigrants to vote for Ossoff and Warnock.
+Kebede, a naturalized citizen originally from Ethiopia, goes door-to-door every day, primarily in Gwinnett County in the Atlanta area, from about 10 a.m. to 6 p.m. appealing to other African immigrants to vote for Ossoff and Warnock.

-She misses her husband and three children back in Alexandria, Va., but she says it’s important for her to help the Democrats win the runoffs.
+She misses her husband and three children back in Alexandria, Va., but she says it is important for her to help the Democrats win the runoffs.

-“Some people don’t know about this election; they think they’ve already voted,” she said of her encounters.
+“Some people don’t know about this election — they think they’ve already voted,” she said of her encounters.
 “We tell them this a different kind of election, a U.S. Senate election.
-They’re surprised, like ‘Wow!
+They’re surprised, like, ‘Wow!
 This is the first time people have come knocking on our door to tell us to vote.’ ”

-Felicia Davis, convener of the Clayton County Black Women’s Roundtable, also a nonpartisan group, said the additional support has enabled her to hire more canvassers and give them a bigger stipend; she said she had 30 canvassers doing four hours a week at $15 per hour in the general; now she has 50 canvassers at 30 hours per week and $20 per hour.
+Felicia Davis, convener of the Clayton County Black Women’s Roundtable, also a nonpartisan group, said the additional support has enabled her to hire more canvassers and give them a bigger stipend.
+She said she had 30 canvassers doing four hours a week at $15 per hour in the general election — now she has 50 canvassers at 30 hours per week and $20 per hour.
 And although she has more people and money, she wishes she had more time.

 Last week, she wondered: “What else can I do to get these people out to vote?
-I’ve been knocking on doors, I’ve been to the barbershops, what else can I do?”
+I’ve been knocking on doors.
+I’ve been to the barbershops.
+What else can I do?”

 Black voters made up 70 percent of the county’s 194,000 voters during the general election, when turnout was less than 60 percent.
 She has been trying to improve on those figures for the runoff.

-“If I meet or exceed the general, even though Clayton came out under 60 percent, but still if I meet or exceed the general that’s a win.
+“If I meet or exceed the general, even though Clayton came out under 60 percent, but still if I meet or exceed the general, that’s a win,” Davis said.

-“The challenge,” Davis added, “is we don’t have enough time.
+“The challenge,” she added, “is we don’t have enough time.
 That’s my anxiety.
 If I had the same amount of time I’d feel great, but . . .
 I have two major holidays and less time.”

 On a recent Saturday morning in Montezuma, a small city 130 miles south of Atlanta, Macon County Commissioner Bob Melvin met a dozen or so volunteers in the parking lot of a Piggly Wiggly grocery store.
-The group doesn’t have outside funding or a connection to other groups but felt motivated to canvass their neighbors on their own.
+The group does not have outside funding or a connection to other groups, but the volunteers felt motivated to canvass their neighbors on their own.

 After a brief huddle, and a conversation about talking points and literature, they went out to several nearby public housing complexes.